JJ/dynamic-academic-cv-template/README.md

    `academic-cv`, such as [this
    one](https://github.com/JJ/dynamic-academic-cv-template/suites/11725063370/artifacts/610441418)

+> The first run will take north of 10 minutes.
+The cache will kick in after that, resulting in a duration of around 3 minutes.

 The curriculum will be also auto-generated every 1st and 15th of every month.
 You'll get an email from GitHub when this happens.